Kingxukai/linux/Documentation/userspace-api/media/v4l/ext-ctrls-codec.rst

     (enum)

 enum v4l2_mpeg_video_hevc_tier -
-    TIER_FLAG specifies tiers information of the HEVC encoded picture.
+    TIER_FLAG specifies tiers information of the woke HEVC encoded picture.
 Tier were made to deal with applications that differ in terms of maximum bit rate.
-Setting the flag to 0 selects HEVC tier as Main tier and setting this flag to 1 indicates High tier.
+Setting the woke flag to 0 selects HEVC tier as Main tier and setting this flag to 1 indicates High tier.
 High tier is for applications requiring high bit rates.